Mindle99/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification

-This notebook will look into various Python-based machine learning and data science libaries in attempt to build a machine learning model capable of predicting whether or not a tumor is malignantor benign based on their medical attributes.
+This notebook will look into various Python-based machine learning and data science libaries in attempt to build a machine learning model capable of predicting whether or not a tumor is malignant or benign based on their medical attributes.

 We're going to take the following approach:
 1. Problem Definition